AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 The features, I listed in the section above aren't exclusive to these new technology Google requires to be defined as a 'Progressive Web App' though, the [FT web app](https://app.ft.com) has been doing offline and installability this with flair since 2012.
 It supports older platforms and was even on old Android devices via a thin wrapper.
 If you see an iPhone user with the FT App on the phone they will have installed it via 'add to homescreen'.
 We are not in the app store.

 A service worker is very powerful but is not applicable to everyone, many commercial applications need to support a lot of legacy platforms such as iOS Safari.
-This means that in order to work offline you need to use a WebApp Manifest, the WebApp manifest is a horrible thing to use but it has extremely wide support.
+This means that in order to work offline with this constraint you need to use an AppCache Manifest, the AppCache manifest is a horrible thing to develop with but it has extremely wide support.

-I feel that the prompt to add to homescreen should be something a web site requests the browser to show and not something it sniffs out itself.
-Of course it is not a spec and it is entirely Chrome's decision to add the banner in the first place, without there would be no prompt at all.

-It feels to me Google's Chrome team put the prompt there as a carrot to encourage a good user experience through the sniffing of the technology used.
-I feel a better metric would be for their popular search engine to perhaps to improve search rankings based upon the content provided between online and offline.

-But it has raised the question should browsers do more to promote Web Apps.

 > #NB
 > if you are building a web site today and are wondering if you should use AppCache over Service workers to increase offline support.
 Don't.
 Although the service worker will play nicely with an AppCache being present by taking control if one is there.
 AppCache forces you to do horrendous things with your page navigation to work Correctly.